kirlf/CSP/FEC/README.md

 Seems little bit tricky, however it really works in real systems.
 On the receiver side nulls are inserted according to puncturing pattern usually ("depuncturing" or "insert zeros").

-> Implementation of the "puncturing" and "isert zeros" functions in python 3.5 can be obtained by the [following link](https://github.com/kirlf/CSP/blob/master/FEC/functions/Puncturing-Depuncturing.ipynb)
+> Implementation of the "puncturing" and "insert zeros" functions in python 3.5 can be obtained by the [following link](https://github.com/kirlf/CSP/blob/master/FEC/functions/Puncturing-Depuncturing.ipynb)

 ### Reference